-The day is approaching that chemotherapy may be unnecessary for the treatment of patients with chronic lymphocytic leukemia.
+The FDA has granted a breakthrough therapy designation to acalabrutinib (Calquence) for the treatment of patients with chronic lymphocytic leukemia.